tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-reporting.md

 The Report Server database (in 2008R2 and 2012) contains the view dbo.ExecutionLog3.
 (SQL Server 2008 has dbo.ExecutionLog2.)
 This view will give you information about reports that are executed on the server.
 Some of the information you can get is: request type (ad-hoc or subscription), format requested, parameter(s) selected, and how long the report took to run (broken down by data retrieval, processing time, and rendering time).

-Doesn’t that sound fantastic?
+Doesn't that sound fantastic?
 It is!
-It’s very simple to run, too.
+It's very simple to run, too.